Here, we’ll answer the question of what is a sonnet in poetry and go over the history of sonnets and the literary devices used to create them.

 - ABBA ABBA

 Most sonnets are fourteen lines written in iambic pentameter–a form of poetry in which each line has ten syllables, and every other syllable is stressed.
 This format lends itself to a sing-song type rhythm often associated with sonnets.
+Check out our post detailing the 400-year-old first edition Shakespeare text on display.

 Types of Sonnet Forms